-Located between Routes 29 and 32 near Broken Land Parkway, the East Columbia 50+ Center currently operates in a wing in the East Columbia Branch of the Howard County Library System on Cradlerock Way.
-The long-awaited new East Columbia 50+ Center with over 29,000 square feet will be built on the same campus, with $5.5 million approved in the FY2022 capital budget and an additional $1 million in state funding.
-Construction will commence in Fall 2021.
+Located between Routes 29 and 32 near Broken Land Parkway, the East Columbia 50+ Center operates in a wing in the East Columbia Branch of the Howard County Library System on Cradlerock Way.
+The long-awaited new East Columbia 50+ Center with over 29,000 square feet is now under construction on the same campus, with $5.5 million approved in the FY2022 capital budget and an additional $1 million in state funding.

 For those who prefer to maintain their our optimal health and wellness without leaving the comfort of home, the Howard County Office on Aging & Independence will continue to offer virtual programs and virtual fitness pass classes in addition to in-person options to engage, inspire and motivate you.
 Check out the quarterly issues of the 50+ Center newsletters for a list of current virtual programs, and view the Virtual Exercise Schedule, below.